Generalized Two-Dimensional Quaternion Principal Component Analysis with Weighting for Color Image Recognition: Preliminaries

-\end{definition} $|\aq|_s$ is called the $s$-absolute value of $\aq$.
-If $s=2$, then $|\aq|_s$ is exactly the absolute of $\aq$, shortly denoted by $|\aq|$.
-For illustration, we plot the set of purely quaternion numbers satisfying $|\aq|_s\le 1$ in Figure \ref{f:Lpnorm}.
-The sign of the quaternion $\aq$ is defined by
+For illustration, we plot the set of purely quaternion numbers satisfying $|\aq|_\alpha\le 1$ in Figure \ref{f:Lpnorm}.
+If $\alpha=2$, then $|\aq|_\alpha$ is exactly the absolute of $\aq$, shortly denoted by $|\aq|$.
+The sign of a quaternion $\aq$ is defined by